starkware-libs/sequencer/crates/blockifier_reexecution/README.md

 ```

 ### Downloading Offline Reexecution Files from the GC Bucket
+Downloading files from the GC bucket requires authentication, by typing in the terminal
+`gcloud auth application-default login`

-To download the offline reexecution files required for the tests from the gc bucket, run
+Then, to download the offline reexecution files required for the tests from the gc bucket, in the same shell session run
 ```
 cargo run --bin blockifier_reexecution dowload-files
 ```
-Alternatively, to download only specific files, run
+Alternatively, to download only files of specific blocks, run
 ```
 cargo run --bin blockifier_reexecution download-files -b <block_number_1> ... <block_number_n>
 ```